ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_tebaldi21esd.rst

      (default 1)
    * label: list of scenario names included in the legend
    * percent: determines if difference expressed in percent (0, 1, default = 0)
-   * model_nr: whether to save number of model used for each scenario
+   * model_nr: whether to save number of models used for each scenario

 #.
 Script calc_timeseries_mean_spread_runave_ssp5.ncl